akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+12:15 PM 2/15/2021
+In curves Mode one can dial up subdivision curve parameter with Ctrl and mousescroll.
+This is visible with subdivided objects that have curves.
+With Alt scrolling one can change edge divisor parameter.
+This is experimental now, because it does not yield proper surface.
+Fanatics could improve it, i not.

 10:55 AM 2/11/2021
 In curves Mode pressing Ctrl + F transfers Curves Cps coordinates to objects original coordinates.